Criteria for Creating Your Own Families of Hangers/Supports

 For internal components (nested families), there are no specific criteria, as they are typically controlled through associated parameters within the parent family.
 However, being face-based often proves beneficial, though not mandatory.

-MEP Hangers can insert elements from these categories: Duct Accessories, Pipe Accessories, Electrical Equipment, Generic Model, Mechanical Equipment, Structural Connections, and Structural Framing.
+MEP Hangers can insert elements from these categories: Duct Accessories, Pipe Accessories, Electrical Equipment, Generic Models, Mechanical Equipment, Structural Connections, and Structural Framing.

 But when choosing a category, there are more things to consider.
 If you will need to create multi-level structures, it’s important to look at structural elements that MEP Hangers software can find to attach the hangers to.